Subtotal: $0.00

 • Grounded

-One study published in 2017 found that participants who practiced deep breathing experienced significant drops in the stress hormone cortisol.
-Researchers found that their ability to focus also increased following the breathing exercises and that deep breathing can reduce stress, anxiety, and depression.
+One study published in 2017 found that participants who practiced deep breathing experienced significant drops in cortisol and improved focus.
+Deep breathing can reduce stress, anxiety, and depression.
 [2]

-Another study found that deep breathing techniques supported a more positive outlook and better focus, and that participants experienced improvements in impulse-control.
+Another study found that deep breathing techniques supported a more positive outlook, better focus, and improved impulse-control.
 [3]

 deep breath in letters